 I don’t spoil my children.
 I raise both my son and daughter to know the value of hard work.
 That way, when they succeed, they’ll know it’s because of their efforts and not mine.
 I support, encourage, and cheer them on, but I don’t step in and hand them their victories.

 Out of all of the myths about mama’s boys, this one bothers me the most because it equates being a compassionate human being who generally cares about others and who isn’t afraid to show emotion with “weakness” or “sissiness.”
 In fact, the opposite is true, in my opinion.

 It takes a very strong man to throw off generations of conditioning and feel comfortable expressing himself.
 That so-called “weakness” should be something that every parent strives to instill in all of their children.
 We don’t want to raise kids who are so scared of crying that they bottle everything up until they implode.

 We want both our sons and daughters to feel like they can be themselves and share their feelings.

 Mothers of both sons and daughters should worry less about getting caught up in “perception” and what other people think.
 Boys and girls have equal needs and have equal feelings.
 Why are we still even talking about how we’re “supposed” to raise boys?

 I am raising my son to be a “mama’s boy”, and I am very proud of it.
 I want to make sure he knows it is okay to cry, have feelings, and show his emotional side.

 Attachment gives children a sense of security.
 It makes them feel protected and accepted unconditionally.
-The bond made by mothers and their children have very unique characteristics and are extremely important for all human beings.
+The bond made by mothers and their children has very unique characteristics and is extremely important for all human beings.